AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-and-manage-request-queues/queue-details-tab-overview.md

 * Issue
 * Request

 These types can&nbsp;only be renamed by a system administrator when issue statuses are created at the system level.
 Each type&nbsp;selected here will be available on the New Issue form&nbsp;and you can select more than one type.
 Using more than one type can help organize multiple&nbsp;requests coming in.
+For more information, see [Define Request Types for a project](../../../manage-work/requests/create-and-manage-request-queues/define-request-types-for-project.md).

 **Default Duration**